 - Gathering medical records, doctor’s reports, bills, and receipts to calculate the total value of your claim, including your pain and suffering.

 - Building a case to pursue damages to the full extent of your injuries.

 - Fighting for your rights at court if a fair settlement cannot be agreed upon.

 We understand how overwhelming it can be to even think about taking legal action while you or your teen child are still healing from your injuries after a car accident.
-Our team is here to help.
+Our team of New Orleans injury attorneys are here to help.